katugtug/katugtug.github.io/mike/bricenotes.md

 title: Brice Notes
 ---

+## 1/11/2021
+We walk into kobold room.

+Ashiawh has lots of pieces here.

+Lots of books here, things from the wrends.

+4th floor, clanking, hissing, steam.

+Frozale, god of deliberations and secrets, hard working studious, secret messages, riddles.

+Pantheon is universal.

+Up up up my beautiful balloon

+Aerylith, a dragon of powerful intent.
+But apparenlty not a fighter.

+She is still in the cage.

 ## 1/4/2021

 We fly into the tower.

 We talk past some kobolds.

 We fight a kobold alchemist and his gunpowder ooze.

 Toots almost gets the party killed due to his ignorance.

 But Toots drinks a potion of nature appreciation and gets turned into a crocodile.

 Toots gives all his money away; all that matters now is how to stop Tiamat.